operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/tutorial.md

 title: Helm Operator Tutorial
 linkTitle: Tutorial
 weight: 200
-description: An in-depth walkthough of building and running a Helm-based operator.
+description: An in-depth walkthrough of building and running a Helm-based operator.
 ---

 **NOTE:** If your project was created with an `operator-sdk` version prior to `v1.0.0`